czapata08/eyes/README.md

 <h1>Following Eyes</h1>
-<h4>This eyes are shaped with css techniques and follow the movement of the mouse on the browser to update their position</h4>
+<h4>This eyes are shaped with css techniques and follow the movement of the mouse on the browser to update position</h4>

 <h2>Usage</h2>
-<li>Move mouse thru browser and see eyes follwing<li>
+<li>Move mouse thru browser and see eyes following<li>

 <h2>Roadmap</h2>
 <li>Anchor eyes to a img file with responsive behavior</li>